Canadas First Indigenous-Owned Airline Just Got Its First Plane

 The ATR 72-600 delivery is a story about technology enabling connection.
 For Saskatchewan’s remote communities, having modern aircraft operated by an Indigenous-owned carrier represents both practical improvement and symbolic progress.

 Aviation remains essential infrastructure for regions that road networks cannot serve.
-Rise Air’s investment ensures that essential connectivity continues – and improves – for the communities that depend on it most.
+Rise Air’s investment ensures that essential connectivity continues and improves for the communities that depend on it most.
+Sometimes the best aviation stories aren’t about speed or luxury, but about access.

 Jason Michael